Modern Bathroom Remodel Ideas & Reveal

 Modern Bathroom Accessories

 Now for the accessories.
 One of my favorite modern bathroom remodel ideas was adding a Framebridge photo.
 See my entire Framebridge living room gallery wall here.

-Next is the towel ring from the Home Depot and the Mirrored tray + dish are from Home Goods.
+Next is the towel ring from Home Depot and the Mirrored tray + dish are from Home Goods.

 Last is this mirror from Home Goods.
 It currently lays against the wall instead of being hung up because we couldn’t move the light fixture up 3 inches to mount the mirror on the wall.

 Overall, with materials + labor, I spent about $10,000 on this bathroom.
 I was originally quoted $15,000.
 Luckily, I had help from a friend with laying the tile; and that saved me a bit of money.
-But, if you’re short on time, or patience, I highly recommend hiring a good contractor to carry out your own modern bathroom remodel ideas.
+But, if you’re short on time, or have patience, I highly recommend hiring a good contractor to carry out your own modern bathroom remodel ideas.

 Our Next Remodel:

-We are going to tear up the laminate flooring, once again remove the portion of the ceiling that is lower above the tub, and replace the tub with once similar to a glass wall like you see below.
+We are going to tear up the laminate flooring, once again remove the portion of the ceiling that is lower above the tub, and replace the tub with one similar to a glass wall as you see below.
 I could save money and go with a shower curtain instead.
 However, I want this bathroom to feel much larger like mine does with an upscale glass shower wall.

 We’ll tear out the old tile behind the tub for something more modern and sleek.
 Replace the sink vanity with one slightly taller or a stand-alone sink.
 Remove the towel rack above the toilet and move it to the other wall once we remove the in-wall heater and replace it with a heated ceiling fan.